jk2500/dat/README.md

 *   **Diversity Scoring:** Leverages sentence-transformers to calculate semantic diversity between generated candidates.
 *   **Configurable:** Allows easy configuration of the base model, hyperparameters (K samples, DPO beta, learning rate, etc.), output directories, and embedding models.
 *   **Device Compatibility:** Designed to run on CPU or Apple Silicon (MPS), with checks and logging for device selection.
 CUDA is possible but not the primary focus of the current setup.
-*   **Automated NLP Data Download:** Includes checks and downloads for necessary NLTK and spaCy resources on the first run.
+*   **Automated NLP Data Download:** Includes checks and downloads for necessary NLTK and spaCy resources on the first run via `divpo/utils.py`.

 ## Setup